jeiks/Stealing_DL_Models/Copycat_CNN-Expansion/README.md

 ![Copycat](copycat.svg)

-Convolutional neural networks have been extremely successful in a wide range of tasks and companies have been developing products based on them.
-These products use models that result from an expensive process: data is acquired and annotated, then experts have prepare the data and design, implement, and train the models.
-With all these costs, companies are concerned about the security of their models and deliver them as black-boxes.
-There are still some vulnerabilities to exploit, though.
-In a preliminary work, we presented Copycat CNN: a simple, yet powerful, method to copy black-box models by querying them with random natural images.
-In this work, we consolidate and extend the copycat method by waiving some constraints and performing an extensive evaluation with several problems, copying between different architectures, and presenting a deeper analysis.
-Results show that random natural images are effective to generate copycat models with similar functionalities to the black-box model.
+Convolutional neural networks have been extremely successful lately enabling companies to develop neural-based products.
+These products demand an expensive process, involving data acquisition and annotation; and model generation, usually requiring experts.
+With all these costs, companies are concerned about the security of their models against copies and deliver them as black-boxes accessed by APIs.
+Nonetheless, we argue that even black-box models still have some vulnerabilities.
+In a preliminary work, we presented a simple, yet powerful, method to copy black-box models by querying them with natural random images.
+In this work, we consolidate and extend the copycat method.
+Firstly, some constraints are waived.
+Secondly, an extensive evaluation with several problems is performed.
+Thirdly, models are copied between different architectures.
+Finally, a deeper analysis is performed by looking at the copycat behavior.
+Results show that natural random images are effective to generate copycats with similar functionalities w.r.t black-box models for several problems.